 4) Craigslist, Newspapers, Billboards, and More

 By first checking your state laws and guidelines, you may find out it is illegal to advertise your desire to adopt.
 When it is not illegal, specific formats may have their own guidelines as to what is allowable.
 Many advertising venues don’t allow adoption ads due to the possibility of scams, illegal adoptions, or human trafficking.
 It is in your best interest to check the laws and guidelines before wasting your money or realizing down the road that you procured a match illegally or unethically.

 Many people lean on their church congregation in their time of need.
 Infertility and adoption are no exception to this.
-While one family’s woes may be not being able to biologically have children, another woman may be faced with a difficult choice during a pregnancy that was either unplanned or has come into unexpected, unfavorable circumstances.
-Generally speaking, networking your desire to adopt should be done in a way that doesn’t come across predatory to anyone.
+While one family’s woes maybe not being able to biologically have children, another woman may be faced with a difficult choice during a pregnancy that was either unplanned or has come into unexpected, unfavorable circumstances.
+Generally speaking, networking your desire to adopt should be done in a way that doesn’t come across as predatory to anyone.
 So a woman in crisis should never be approached by a hopeful adoptive family.
-Selling yourself to someone who is in need of support and guidance is not helpful, it is coercive.
+Selling yourself to someone who needs support and guidance is not helpful, it is coercive.

 Better safe than sorry.
-In order to find out the laws of your state, you should first contact your agency and/or adoption lawyer.
+It’s not sensitive to put out inappropriate tactics and messages.
+To find out the laws of your state, you should first contact your agency and/or adoption lawyer.
 As laws change frequently, researching on your own may be beneficial.
 For an up-to-date list of the adoption laws in your state or any state you are considering advertising in, contact a legal representative or the state capitol for more information.
 Make sure you fully understand all adoption advertising laws before sharing your adoption profile in places that could be inappropriate or illegal.